CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 Mounted on the walls are five spears, four longswords, three morningstars, two greatswords, and a finely crafted quarterstaff.
-The quarterstaff is engraved with stylized feathers, surprisingly light (11 pounds), and valued at 10 gp.
+The quarterstaff is engraved with stylized feathers, surprisingly light (11 pounds), and valued at 10 bc.

 #### **Awarding Skill & Destiny Points**